 Zoe: [15:48] Yeah.
 Sorry, that was a bit long.

-[16:19] I definitely assumed too much knowledge this whole myth of digital natives, and so…
+[16:19] I definitely assumed too much knowledge, you know, this whole myth of digital natives, and so…

 Derek: [16:25] [laughs] Following Conan O’Brien on Twitter is not the same as engaging in academic conversations on Twitter.

-[17:14] That’s where everybody’s had that moment in discussion section where it’s, “Do I let them keep talking or do I step in?”
+[17:14] That’s where…everybody’s had that moment in discussion section where it’s like, “Do I let them keep talking or do I step in?”
 On Twitter, it got an exponential version of that because how do you even step in?
-You can’t be, “Stop.” [laughs] “Pause button.” [laughs] “That’s enough.”
+You can’t be like, “Stop.” [laughs] “Pause button.” [laughs] “That’s enough.”